JVOsteen/JVOsteen.github.io/index.md

 layout: default
 ---
 ## About me
 I'm a fourth year student at American University pursuing degrees in Statistics and Political Science with a focus in Data Science.
-I’m deeply interested and passionate about data science, database management, statistics, and their applications in politics.
-I very much hope to apply both my data science/engineering skills in the world of politics upon graduating this semester.
+I’m deeply interested and passionate about data science, machine learning, statistics, and their many applications.
+I am very excited to apply all my skills as an Analytics and Modeling Associate at Fannie Mae.

-I'm interested in **data engineering**, **machine learning**, **voter behavior**, and **survey research**.
+I'm interested in **data modeling**, **machine learning**, **consumer behavior**, and **survey research**.
 I currently work as a Spring Data Analyst at [Grassroots Analytics Campaigns](https://campaigns.grassrootsanalytics.com/?hsLang=en) where I pull call-time and email lists from Grassroots Analytics' database of over 20 million left-leaning Americans.
 Learn more about [my experience.](./#experience)

 I'm originally from Seattle, Washington but attended high school in Evanston, Illinois.
 When I'm not working, I enjoy spending time with friends, drinking coffee, reading, and learning to play piano.